apache/incubator-taverna-site/content/community/releasing.md

     cd dist/source
     svn rm *

+Now go back to the *dist* directory.
 Retrieve the source archives from the staging repository by looking for `-*source-release.zip` (not `sources.jar`!) in the staging repository, located under the folder corresponding to the groupID and artifactId of the